Angels (2014 film): Cast

+Soundtrack

+The film's music was composed by Jakes Bejoy, with lyrics penned by Rafeeq Ahamed and Manoj Kuroor.

 Production

 Filming took place at Chitranjali Studios in Thiruvananthapuram.
 The film is Produced by Linu Issac, Hisham Basheer, Saju Azad, Maya Kartha under the banner of Cloud 4 Cinemas.
 Music is composed by Jakes Bejoy, with Sujith Sarang as cinematographer and Sreejith Sarang as editor.
 Principal filming completed on 5 June 2014.
 During filming, there was a shoot day when director Jean Markose was incapacitated due to a high fever, and Indrajith stepped in to temporarily direct a hospital scene featuring Tara Kalyan.
 Film producer Linu Issac stated "Indran (Indrajith) rocked it."

 Jean Markose is a radio jockey from Dubai and has directed several short films in Dubai.
 He narrated the script to Indrajith, his wife's cousin, who "immediately signed the deal with a handshake" as he liked the "powerful social message" it had.
 According to director Markose, the film is a "social thriller that revolves around ‘Views 24x7,’ a popular crime and investigative show".
 Indrajith's role is that of a police officer who was tagged as a "loser" and hence different from other traditional cop roles.
 Asha Sarath was signed to play a journalist named Haritha, with the actress stating that Haritha was "as unscrupulous as Geetha", her character in Drishyam.